chenaciousD/website/content/resume.md

 ## My Story
 My unconventional career path has taken me from private equity investing to design consulting to tech product management.
 These diverse experiences have equipped me with a wide range of skills, which prove valuable in cross-functional positions such as product management:

-- `Diverse industry and problem exposure` - My repeated exposure to design problems across a variety of industries and consumer types enables me to generate innovative ideas and draw connections more quickly.
+- `Diverse industry and problem exposure` - My exposure to design problems across a variety of industries and consumer types enables me to generate innovative ideas and draw connections more quickly.
 - `High Learning Capacity` - My ability to learn and adapt has enabled me to build trust and gain expertise repeatedly across multiple industries and roles.
 - `User Empathy and Design` - I have significant experience running user research and design procesess honed repeatedly over multiple consulting engagements.
-- `Storytelling` - Through my business development responsibilities at frog, I developed a skill for crafting compelling narratives and presentations.
+- `Storytelling` - Through my business development responsibilities at frog, I developed a skill for crafting compelling narratives and presentations that I leverage in my role as product manager to help communicate ideas and features - internally and externally.
 - `Technical Curiosity` - At Juniper Square, I collaborated closely with engineers on many technical aspects of our core data model.
 I have a passion for understanding complex systems and getting my hands dirty as exemplified by some of my recent AI prototypes.